Top 15 Best NBA Players of All Time

 Besides two NBA titles and one NBA Final MVP award, Chamberlain has an incredible variety of awards and career highlights.
 He was a four-time NBA MVP and played in 13 NBA All-Star games.
 Chamberlain was a seven-time NBA scoring champion and 11-time rebound champion.
 He is the only NBA player to score 100 points in a single game.

 Chamberlain might not have been the nicest guy in basketball, but he adapted his game magnificently in the 71-72 season with the Lakers.
-Bill Sharman, the new head coach, transformed Chamberlain into a defensive-minded, low-scoring post defender, resulting in a 33-game win streak.
-Sharman in an interview from his California home said:
+Bill Sharman, the new head coach, transformed Chamberlain into a defensive-minded, low-scoring post defender.
+The result was a 33-game win streak.
+Sharman, in an interview from his California home, said:

 - Bill Sharman